HUD¶

 HUD element represents.

-The direction field is the direction in which something is drawn.
+The direction field is an integer for the direction in which something is drawn.

 0 draws from left to right, 1 draws from right to left, 2 draws from